cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 title: Configuration API
 ---

-Cypress enables you to dynamically modify configuration values and environment variables from your plugin file.
+Cypress enables you to dynamically modify configuration values and environment variables from your plugins file.

 ## Usage

 <Alert type="warning">

-⚠️ This code is part of the [plugin file](/guides/core-concepts/writing-and-organizing-tests.html#Plugin-files) and thus executes in the Node environment.
+⚠️ This code is part of the [plugins file](/guides/core-concepts/writing-and-organizing-tests.html#Plugin-files) and thus executes in the Node environment.
 You cannot call `Cypress` or `cy` commands in this file, but you do have the direct access to the file system and the rest of the operating system.

 </Alert>

 <Alert type="warning">

-⚠️ This code is part of the [plugin file](/guides/core-concepts/writing-and-organizing-tests.html#Plugin-files) and thus executes in the Node environment.
+⚠️ This code is part of the [plugins file](/guides/core-concepts/writing-and-organizing-tests.html#Plugin-files) and thus executes in the Node environment.
 You cannot call `Cypress` or `cy` commands in this file, but you do have the direct access to the file system and the rest of the operating system.

 </Alert>